Cherreads

 [Passive Skill: Predator's Instinct triggered.]

-The System fed him something: a heavy, unnatural stillness.
-The cold physiological baseline of a man who had accepted he was already dead.
+The System fed him a heavy, unnatural stillness.
+It was the cold, dead reality of a man who had accepted his own execution.

-The lieutenant was sitting cross-legged in the center of the dirt floor, his posture straight, his hands resting on his knees.
-He wasn't testing the walls.
-He wasn't cataloguing escape routes.
-He was just sitting, with the stillness that belongs to people who have learned that panic is a resource and wasting it is amateur.
+The lieutenant sat cross-legged in the center of the dirt floor.
+His posture remained straight.
+His hands rested on his knees.
+He sat with the absolute stillness of a man who had learned panic is a resource and wasting it is amateur.

 He does not weep when the trap snaps closed, Khan murmured.
 He just looks at the teeth.
 Keep this one alive, boy.
 A man who knows how to lose without breaking is a rare weapon.

-Will sat down on the edge of the earthen flask, letting his legs dangle over the sheer drop into the shadows.
+Will sat down on the edge of the earthen flask.
+He let his legs dangle over the sheer drop into the shadows.
 He cracked the seal on one of the foil packets.
 The smell of braised short ribs drifted down into the dark.
-Will took a slow, deliberate bite, chewing in the silence.
+Will took a slow, deliberate bite and chewed in the silence.

 Do not offer a man a sword until you know which way he will swing it, Khan said.
 Find out what chain binds him, boy.